-Trigger Effect Reset

-The rotation speed of the Unit will stop operating.
-Power reset via the
+Trigger Effect Reset The rotation speed of the fan motor is NOT detected while the output voltage to the fan is at its maximum.
+Power reset via the outdoor unit.

-fan motor is NOT outdoor unit.

-detected while the output

-voltage to the fan is at its

-maximum.

 1 Perform a check of the indoor unit main PCB.
-See "3.7 Indoor unit main PCB" [▶ 83].
+See "3.7 Indoor unit main PCB" [▶ 84].